Draw Down and Maximum Draw-down

 4. Are decisions made on the basis of reliable and timely information & based on a strategy or not?
 Have you read about indices trading systems here on this web site guide tutorials.

-5. Are the risks large in relation to the turnover of your invested capital and what impact could they have on your profits margins & your margin requirements?
+5. Are the risks big in relation to the turnover of your invested capital and what impact could they have on your profits margins & your margin requirements?

-6. Over what time periods do the risks of your trading activities exist? - Do you hold positions long-term or short-term? what type of trader are you?
+6. Over what trading time periods do the risks of your trading activities exist? - Do you hold trades long-term or short-term? what type of trader are you?

 7. Are the exposures a one-off or are they recurring?